vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Wednesday` ⚡⚡⚡
+Have an amazing `Thursday` ⚡⚡⚡

-Did you know Today on `03rd of January`
+Did you know Today on `04th of January`

  [<img src="" width="300" />]()
  ```